Sign up to our Newsletter

 As an aspiring law school student, taking the LSAT is probably one of the first things that’ll pop into your head.
 Some reputable schools, such as Harvard and Columbia, don’t require the LSAT, allowing students to submit GRE or GMAT scores instead.
 However, taking the exam will undoubtedly open up more options for your postgraduate law career.

 If you’ve decided that taking the LSAT is the best choice for you, you might be wondering how you can best study for the test.
-This article aims to provide you with some valuable information on how to study for the LSAT and pass with flying colors!
+This article aims to provide you with some valuable information on studying strategies for the LSAT and how to pass with flying colors!

 LSAT Prep Tips

 As with any standardized test, there are sure-fire ways to put you on the right track.
-This section will be going over five LSAT prep tips to set you up for success.
+This section will go over six LSAT prep tips to set you up for success.

 Tip 1: Start Early